Agia/Professional-README-Generator/README.md

   <hr>

-  > :raised_hand: Everything outside of the two callouts (this being the first, and the other below with a link to the walkthrough), was generated using this very generator.
+  > :raised_hand: Everything outside of the this callout was generated using this very generator.
 Meta, eh?!
 If you want to view an completely unedited version, you can find it in `./assets/sample-README/README.md`.

   ## Description